nic-dgl104-winter-2024/rrj-oakintunde/Contributing.md

 * The Adhan should be triggered at the same time as the notification

 ## Work Done
+* I Forked and cloned the project to my machine.
+* After that, I establish a new branch with the name oakintunde to work on the issue.
+* Did research about using node fetch, renderer.js and ipinfo.io for node projects which were provided as references.
+* Then after, I create a subfolder in locales with the name in the folders "pa, it and ng" and add everything relevant to the topic.
+* Also, I made a contribution file under the name "contribution.md" to describe my contribution to this work.
+* Then I commit and push all the content to GitHub.

 ## Code Review and Outcome
+Code quality, consistency, and adherence to best practices are ensured via code review, which is an essential component of software development.
+The way that Basit Awofeso reviewed your documentation shows that you are working together to make improvements.
+You can improve readability and offer useful insights by including "Real-world examples" in your README, such as node-fetch and ipinfo for Angular projects.
+This procedure encourages ongoing learning and development within the development community in addition to validating your work.
+Robust and user-friendly software solutions are finally produced through transparent and cooperative code review and behaviour.

 ## Reflection on Success